New Processes Require New Communication Routes

 Word can get around a lot better moving laterally.

 This means the slow-moving routes must be bypassed.
 Just as an interstate freeway cuts around or over a city’s clogged traffic patterns to speed travel, you have to help construct new arteries that accelerate and enrich information flow.
-Fast and accurate communication across the entire process, and between processes ...
+Fast and accurate communication—across the entire process, and between processes—is crucial to performance.

 You personally shouldn’t be operating in the same old information loops as before.
 Spend your time differently.
 Your job is to help reduce the number of communication relay points.
 To focus more on communications that span the white spaces on the organization chart.
 To connect more closely with the customer and make sure the process serves the way it should.

 You’ll also need to upgrade the communication skills of your people, because they now carry much heavier responsibility for information exchange.
 While you’re at it, you may need to beef up your own competency as a communicator.